vmware/vic/doc/design/upgrade.md

 User need to provide newer binary with bigger build id, to upgrade existing VCH.
 This also requires our build system to keep increase build id number no matter any kind of system change.

-Note: as introduced data migration between versions, the upgrade can only happens between different tagged versions, instead of different builds, even we rely on build id to detect version difference.
-The reason is tightly coupled with our data migration design, which will be described in data migration section.
+Note: after introduced data migration between builds, we introduced one more internal used data migration version.
+That version is related to data migration plugin only, so will not be shown in vic-machine version.
+This will be described in data migration section.

 ### Impact